Space debris: Dead spacecraft

-In 1958, the United States launched Vanguard I into a medium Earth orbit (MEO).
-As of October 2009, it, the upper stage of its launch rocket and associated piece of debris, are the oldest surviving artificial space objects still in orbit and are expected to be until after the year 2250.
+In 1958, the United States of America launched Vanguard I into a medium Earth orbit (MEO).
+As of October 2009, it, the upper stage of Vanguard 1's launch rocket and associated piece of debris, are the oldest surviving artificial space objects still in orbit and are expected to be until after the year 2250.
 As of May 2022, the Union of Concerned Scientists listed 5,465 operational satellites from a known population of 27,000 pieces of orbital debris tracked by NORAD.

-While sometimes satellites are simply left in orbit when they're no longer useful, many countries require that satellites go through passivation at the end of their life.
-They are then either boosted into a higher, "graveyard" orbit or a lower, short-term orbit.
-But even satellites that have been properly moved to a higher orbit have an eight-percent probability of puncture and coolant release over a 50-year period.
-The coolant freezes into droplets of solid sodium-potassium alloy creating more debris. forming additional debris.
+Occasionally satellites are left in orbit when they're no longer useful.
+Many countries require that satellites go through passivation at the end of their life.
+The satellites are then either boosted into a higher, graveyard orbit or a lower, short-term orbit.
+Nonetheless, satellites that have been properly moved to a higher orbit have an eight-percent probability of puncture and coolant release over a 50-year period.
+The coolant freezes into droplets of solid sodium-potassium alloy, creating more debris.